BongoSort/HotStone_Bak/TestList.md

 * **OK** second turn is turncount 1
 * **OK** at start of turn 8 the game ends.

-DECK tests
-* After a game is started (turn 1/turncount 0), each players deck size is 4
-* In turn 2 Findus deck size should be 4 while Peddersens deck size is 4
-* In turn 3 Findus deck size should be 3 while Peddersens deck size is 4
-* In turn 4 Findus deck size should be 3 while Peddersens deck size is 3
-* In turn 5 Findus deck size should be 2 while Peddersens deck size is 3
-* In turn 6 Findus deck size should be 2 while Peddersens deck size is 2
-* In turn 7 Findus deck size should be 1 while Peddersens deck size is 2
-* In turn 8 Findus deck size should be 1 while Peddersens deck size is 1

-* etc.

-CARD DRAW TESTS
-* In turn 3 findus should get Card "Cuatro" From deck
-* In turn 4 peddersen should get Card "Cuatro" From deck
-* When Findus starts his second turn, he should draw a new card
-* When Peddersen starts his second turn, he should draw a new card

 CARD Tests
 * **OK** Card Uno has attributes (1,1,1)